Seven soft skills you need on your résumé

 #6: Critical thinking

-Critical thinking involves solving problems and making informed decisions by reviewing all the available information.
+As an example of a soft skill, critical thinking involves solving problems and making informed decisions by reviewing all the available information.

 Build the analytical thinking and planning skills to provide IT solutions

-Gain résumé-worthy examples of critical thinking by specialising in analytics, cyber security, data science, business IT and artificial intelligence at RMIT.
+Gain résumé-worthy examples of critical thinking by specialising in analytics, cyber security, data science, business IT, and artificial intelligence at RMIT.

 RMIT students